Loving at Arm’s Length?

 Partners with an avoidant-dismissive attachment style may struggle to express feelings and connect deeply with their mates.
 They might not talk about how they feel or turn down their partner’s attempts to do so.
 This can make their partner feel alone and unsupported.

-At times, the partner who is emotionally distant may not know how their behavior affects their partner.
+At times, the emotionally distant partner may not know how their behavior affects their partner.
 They might think everything is fine as long as there are no fights, but their partner might feel ignored and unimportant.

 Fear of Getting Close